ejhall78/nc-games-API/README.md

 ### .env files

-You will need to create two .env files: `.env.test` and `.env.development`.
+You will need to create two .env files: `.env.test` and `.env.development` in the root directory.
 Into each, add `PGDATABASE=<database_name_here>`, with the correct database name for that environment (see /db/setup.sql for the database names).
 Double check that these .env files are .gitignored.

 ### Running the tests